About Contact Lenses

 Dependable, Clear Vision

 Clear vision is simply one appointment away.
-Refractive vision impairments, like myopia, hyperopia, and age-related vision loss, can cause many emotional ups and downs, but thankfully, you can easily manage these conditions with glasses or contacts.
+Refractive vision impairments, like myopia, hyperopia, and age-related vision loss, can cause many emotional ups and downs, but thankfully, you can easily manage these conditions with contacts.
 No one should have to strain for clear vision when going through their daily tasks.
-We would love for you to reach out to our South Florida eye practice and arrange an examination.
-Helping our Delray Beach, FL and Lake Worth, FL patients, the Palm Beach Eye Center team is happy to help you achieve your clearest eyesight.
+We would love for you to reach out to our South Florida eye practice and arrange a contact lenses exam.
+Helping our Delray Beach, FL, and Lake Worth, FL patients, the Palm Beach Eye Center team is happy to help you achieve your clearest eyesight.